double16/shyhurricane/README.md

 ## Install

 The MCP server itself uses an LLM for light tasks such that the `llama3.2:3b` model is sufficient.
 Ollama is recommended but not required.
 OpenAI and Google AI models are also supported.
-Docker is required to run the generic unix commands.
+Docker is required for tool specific commands and the generic unix commands.

 ### Docker Desktop or colima

 Docker is required and the quality of the networking stack is important.
 Docker Desktop is accepted.
 On macOS, Apple Virtualization networking has issues.
-Use `colima` with `qemu` virtualization.
+Use `colima` with `qemu` virtualization for better results.

 If you use Homebrew, `brew bundle` may be used for installation.
 Otherwise, use your operating system to install `colima`, `qemu`, `docker`, and `docker-compose`.